luisfontes19/vscode-swissknife/README.md

 The outcome of the operation may return multiple values, as a hashes from different algorithms have the same output format.
 Still we organize the hashes from top down by most relevant.

+### HTTP(S) Server

+The servers log all requests received into the "Output" window of VSCode (You can show it by going to view -> Output in the menu).
+Then on the right of the window (where usually has the value "Tasks"), filter by "Swissknife Server"

 ## Privacy Note

 One of the main purposes of this extension is to stop pasting data, or trusting generated data from random websites.
 The extension avoids doing external web requests or logging data, for privacy.
-But there are two operations where external requests are needed:
+But there are some operations where external requests are needed:

 * **Crypto Currency Value** - Does a request to the cryptonator api to get the available cryptocurrencies and a request to get the current price for a specific pair. **The amount being converted is not sent**, this is calculated on the local machine.
 * **Url Unshorten** - This one really needs to do the request to the short url, so it can get the redirect (full) url.
 But keep in mind that the full url is never reached, the extension does not follow the redirect.

-* **URL Shortening** - The shortening features uses https://tinyurl.com to register a new short URL.
+* **URL Shortening** - The shortening feature uses https://tinyurl.com to register a new short URL.

 ## Writing Scripts